acmacunlay/gsm-hat/README.md

 # pywaveshare - Waveshare GSM/GPRS/GNSS HAT Controller for Raspberry Pi

 With pywaveshare, you can easily use the functionality of the [Waveshare GSM/GPRS/GNSS HAT for Raspberry Pi](https://www.waveshare.com/gsm-gprs-gnss-hat.htm).
-On this module a SIM868 Controller is doing the job to connect your Raspberry Pi with the world just by using a sim card.
+On this module a SIM868 Controller is doing the job to connect your Raspberry Pi with the world just by using a SIM card.

 ## Changelog
 [See this document.](CHANGELOG.md)